Chewton: The place we call home

 One of the many spider orchids found around Chewton

 Chewton, Central Victoria, can be accessed by leaving the Calder Freeway at the Castlemaine turn off.
 Train access is via Castlemaine Station.
 Chewton is linked to Castlemaine by the Pyrenees Highway and by the Forest Creek Track for walkers and cyclists.
-The Leanganook Track links Castlemaine to Bendigo and is part of the Goldfields Track.
+The Leanganook Track links Castlemaine to Bendigo and Ballarat and is part of the Goldfields Track.
 This track follows Forest Creek from Castlemaine to Chewton before turning north to Mount Alexander and Bendigo.
 The Forest Creek Track continues through Chewton to the Monster Meeting site, Chinamans Point and on to Expedition Pass Reservoir where it links back to the Leanganook Track.

 Find a map of Chewton by clicking on the EXPLORE button on the home page.
 There is also the Heritage Map and Visitor’s Guide that will aid exploration and is available at local businesses and the Visitor Centre in the old Market Building in Mostyn Street, Castlemaine.